PLC training Rigs, Systems & Equipment

 PLC Simulators

-PLC simulators are online digital tools designed to teach the same concepts as the PLC training rigs, but in a digital environment.
-While this approach lacks the hands-on experience provided by real training equipment, it offers other types of benefits such as training “wherever and whenever” suitable for students.
-Many training institutions use PLC simulators as a complement to their physical training center.
+PLC simulators are software-based tools designed to teach the same programming concepts as physical PLC training rigs, but in a digital environment.
+While they lack the hands-on wiring and I/O troubleshooting experience of real equipment, they offer significant advantages: students can practise anywhere, anytime, and the cost per seat is a fraction of a physical workstation.
+Most training institutions use PLC simulators as a complement to their physical training centre, not a replacement.